18 Oliver Lane, Melbourne

 The first reinforced concrete structure in the City of Melbourne designed by Sir John Monash and built by David Mitchell (builder of the Exhibition Buildings and father of Dame Nellie Melba), this charming 5 level building was acquired by Marks Henderson in December 2004.

 The building was sensitively and comprehensively refurbished in 2006 to provide 2250 sqm of edgy laneway office space at the eastern end of Flinders Lane close to the Grand Hyatt, the Chanel headquarters and close to restaurants such as Chin Chin, Lucy Liu, Coda, Kisumé and Tonka.

 Oliver Lane is situated close to Federation Square and the Flinders Street Railway Station.

-The original building below is leased to SJB Architects, Signal, Oaktower, Integrated Hospitality (Lucas Group) and the Bowery to Williamsburg café, Intermain, Australian Business Growth Fund and Town Square.
+The building below is leased to SJB Architects, Catalyst Investments, the Bowery to Williamsburg café, Intermain, Australian Business Growth Fund and Town Square.